maryclaireteahan/adriennewalsh/readme/README.md

 -   __F01 Navigation Bar__

     - The navigation bar has a consistent look and placement on all three pages of the website supporting easy navigation.
-It includes a simple Logo, Home page, Menu and Contact links and is responsive on multiple screen sizes.
-On small screens (e.g. mobile devices) the Home, Menu and Contact links move to under the Logo.
+It includes a simple Logo, and the menu options: Home page, Actor page, Costume page, Gallery page and Contact page and is responsive on multiple screen sizes.
+On small screens (e.g. mobile devices) the menu options are hidden until a burger icon is clicked which then brings up the menu options.

       ![Navbar](documentation/supp-images/f01-nav-bar.png)

 -   __F02 Landing Page image and call to action__

-    - The landing area includes a photograph and a text overlay that together clearly identify the purpose of the business and the type of product it sells.
-The citrus colours and 'welcome' message are intended to be appealing to the user and convey a sense of health, freshness and friendliness.
+    - The landing area includes a background photograph and a text overlay that together clearly identify Adrienne, both what she looks like and her profession.

     - A large bright "See Our Menu" button is placed central to the screen as an eye-catching call to action which gives the user an obvious quick route to the menu page.